Kauffman bracket skein modules of small 3-manifolds: On the non-triviality of

 This fact is obvious for $k=0.$ If such a space $L_k$ is constructed, assume that by contradiction that $L$ contains both a vector of the form $a_{k+1}+v$ and one of the form $b_{k+1}+v'$ with $v,v'\in L_k.$ Then since $L_k$ is isotropic, we have $\omega(a_{k+1}+v,b_{k+1}+v')=1,$ which contradicts the fact that $L$ is a Lagangian.
 So assume for example that $a_{k+1}+v \notin L$ for all $v\in L_k.$ Then $L_{k+1}\cap L=\lbrace 0 \rbrace,$ where $L_{k+1}=L_k \oplus \Q a_{k+1}.$ \end{proof}

-\begin{remark} The generalized Chen-Yang volume volume conjecture \cite{CY18} and its simplicial volume generalization stated by Detcherry-Kalfagianni in \cite[Conjecture 8.1]{DK20}, imply that for any 3-manifold $M$ whose JSJ decomposition contains hyperbolic pieces we have $RT^{\zeta}(M)\neq 0$ for infinitely many roots of unity $\zeta$.
+\begin{remark} The generalized Chen-Yang volume volume conjecture \cite{CY18} and its simplicial volume generalization stated by Detcherry-Kalfagianni in \cite[Conjecture 8.1]{DK20}, and by Detcherry-Kalfagianni-Yang for link complements \cite{DKY18}, imply that for any 3-manifold $M$ whose JSJ decomposition contains hyperbolic pieces we have $RT^{\zeta}(M)\neq 0$ for infinitely many roots of unity $\zeta$.
 As noted in Sec. \ref{sec:non_triviality}, the later statement implies that the $\emptyset$ link in $M$ represents a non-zero element in $S(M,\Q(A))$ and, hence, $\dim_{\Q(A)}S(M,\Q(A)) \geq 1$.
 Consequently, the simplicial volume conjecture of \cite{DK20} implies Conjecture \ref{question:nontriviality} for 3-manifolds with at least one hyperbolic piece in their JSJ decomposition. \end{remark}